sigmer/portaldocs/portal-sdk/generated/top-telemetry.md

 The recommended format for `name` column is 'Extension/Microsoft_Azure_NewExtension/Blade/NewBladeName', if the event is related to a blade.
 Do not stringify the `data` and `context` columns passed to the logs as the trace function does so automatically.
 Passing stringified versions of these parameters will result in hard to parse double-encoded strings in the back-end logs.

+> Every 60 seconds, when an extension's telemetry logs reach above 200 events per user per browser tab, we stop logging ExtTelemetry events utill the next 60 seconds window is started.
+In addition a telemetry throttled IcM alert is triggered to notify the extension partner.

 <a name="overview-logging-telemetry-logging-errors-warnings-to-extevents-table"></a>
 ### Logging errors/warnings to ExtEvents table